-After a student has undertaken a suspension, it is important that restorative justice practices are used to support their re-entry into the classroom.
+After a student has undertaken a suspension it is important that restorative justice practices are used to support their re-entry into the classroom.
 The re-entry guidelines to be used are as follows:

-- A. The student is to demonstrate that they are back in the green zone and ready to learn (i.e. calm state). - B. The student will re-enter the class at a designated natural break (e.g. just prior to lunch/afternoon tea etc). - C. Restorative justice practices are to be used to support the student's re-entry: - Guidance for the process will come from the school exec team - The focus is on the student making amends for their actions - The role of the teacher is to support the student making amends and welcoming them back into the class. - D. Deputy to conduct a check on the student/ class after re-entry (e.g. 15 minutes later).
+- A. The student is to demonstrate that they are back in the green zone and ready to learn (i.e. calm state). - B. The student will re-enter the class at a designated natural break (e.g. just prior to recess/ lunch etc).

+- C. Restorative justice practices are to be used to support the student's re-entry: - Guidance for the process will come from the school administration team Ι. - Π. The focus is on the student making amends for their actions - III.
+The role of the teacher is to support the student making amends and welcoming them back into the class. - D. School administration to conduct a check on the student/ class after re-entry (e.g. 15 minutes later).

-The Deputy Principal will communicate any of the above actions to parents/caregivers and will record the behaviour on Integris.
+School administration will communicate any of the above actions to parents/caregivers and will record the behaviour on Integris.